Frequently asked questions (FAQs)

 Our ‘taste’ rail trail operators offer a wide range of click and collect platters and hampers or specialty food and beverage options for guests to enjoy.

-Some of the businesses along the rail trail offer onsite BBQ options also.
+Some of the businesses along the Rail Trail offer onsite BBQ options also.

 Your bike and equipment are your responsibility when using the rail trail.